 Sticking With Your Arthritis Treatment Plan

-Treating rheumatoid arthritis (RA), psoriatic arthritis (PsA) and other inflammatory forms of arthritis can be hard for patients to keep track of with all those pills, shots and trips to the doctor.
+Keeping track of all those pills, shots, tests and trips to the doctor for your rheumatoid arthritis (RA), psoriatic arthritis (PsA) or other inflammatory arthritis can be tough.
 Add worries about side effects and costs, and it’s easy to see why some people don’t start or stick to their medicine schedule.

-Doctors find that for people with inflammatory arthritis, taking their medicine is a problem with both traditional disease-modifying anti-rheumatic drugs (DMARDs) and biologics.
+Doctors find that taking medicine as prescribed is a problem for people with inflammatory arthritis with both conventional disease-modifying antirheumatic drugs (DMARDs) and biologics.
 Studies find that between 35% and 85% of people with RA don’t always take their medicines as prescribed.

 “With biologics one assumption has been that if you prescribe this powerful drug that’s very expensive and effective, that will make people more adherent [than with traditional DMARDs].
-But this hasn’t been borne out by research,” says Ian Bruce, MD, professor of rheumatology at the University of Manchester in the UK.
+But this hasn’t been borne out by research,” says Ian Bruce, MD, professor of rheumatology at the University of Manchester and senior investigator with Versus Arthritis in the UK.

-Not taking medicines or taking them wrong can lead to disease flares and joint damage, says Maria Suarez-Almazor, MD, PhD, chief of the section of rheumatology at MD Anderson Cancer Center in Houston. “[Inflammatory forms of arthritis like] RA progress slowly, so it can be difficult for patients to realize they are damaging themselves when they stop medications,” she says.
+Not taking medicines or taking them wrong can lead to disease flares and joint damage, says Maria Suarez-Almazor, MD, PhD, a rheumatologist at MD Anderson Cancer Center in Houston. “[Inflammatory forms of arthritis like] RA progress slowly, so it can be difficult for patients to realize they are damaging themselves when they stop medications,” she says.